Bilingualism In Language Development

 - Remember, knowing more than one language is an asset

 Being bilingual is beneficial for many academic, social, and cognitive reasons.
-Click here if you want to know more about the benefits of bilingualism in language development.
+Click here if you want to know more about the benefits of bilingual language development.

 I am raising a bilingual son from birth.
 My husband speaks in Spanish and I speak in English.
 Make sure you subscribe to this site to follow how my little one develops.